samuelrivas/moka/README.md

 collects the results.
 However some tests load (or re-load) binaries, without restoring the previously loaded version.
 When rebar tries to collect the results for those modules it fails since they are no longer cover-compiled.
-Most of the tests take care of this and restore the previously loaded module, but for some it is too much overhead to fix the warning for the actual value that are still warning fixing there is too much overhead for the actual.
-Those modules are basically test modules that no other application should use anyway.
+Most of the tests take care of this and restore the previously loaded module, but a few of them would become too cumbersome, so we decided to live with the warning.
+Those modules are just test modules that no other application should use anyway.

-`make check` will run static checks on the code.
-Currently it just runs some predefined xref analysis.
+`make check` runs static checks on the code.
+Currently, some predefined xref analysis and a dialyzer check.

 ## Some Words on Cover